8 Reasons Why Brands Don’t Invest in CRO

 Here’s the problem: reading these articles can give you a misrepresentation of how conversion rate optimization is actually done.

-- “Optimization” is a single person’s role vs. requiring a team of experienced strategists
+“Optimization” is a single person’s role vs. requiring a team of experienced strategists

-- CRO is a complex, multifaceted process that requires collaboration between various specialists to achieve desired results.
+CRO is a complex, multifaceted process that involves collaboration between various specialists to achieve desired results.
 You’ll need data scientists to collect and make sense of the clicks and movements on your site, user researchers to help identify the problems from the data, UX strategists to develop solutions for these problems, and web developers to create and implement the tests to prove out the hypotheses.

-- It’s perfectly fine to optimize your website based on best practices, not concrete data
+It’s perfectly fine to optimize your website based on best practices, not concrete data

-- There’s a certain amount of guessing involved in CRO
+There’s a certain amount of guessing involved in CRO

-- While this may be the case for some of the full-service agencies that offer optimization services, any CRO specialist will tell you that every test implemented on a site should always be backed by prior research that supports a hypothesis.
+While this may be the case for some of the full-service agencies that offer optimization services, any CRO specialist will tell you that every test implemented on a site should always be backed by prior research that supports a hypothesis.

 3. Budget

-Categorizing CRO as an expense rather than an investment with a measurable ROI is a misconception that we unfortunately see very frequently.
-Especially for smaller ecommerce companies, CRO is believed to cost “too much” and/or there isn’t a line item in their budget for it, so they have to create or find the money to finance it.
+Categorizing CRO as an expense rather than an investment with a measurable ROI is a misconception that we, unfortunately, see very frequently.
+Especially for smaller ecommerce companies, CRO is believed to cost “too much,” and/or there isn’t a line item in their budget for it, so they have to create or find the money to finance it.

 It really pains us to see this happen because the truth is, CRO can have the greatest ROI compared to many other marketing strategies you may utilize (SEO, traffic generation, social media, etc).

-4. Traffic over optimization
+4. Traffic > optimization

 A common misconception for ecommerce managers is that generating more traffic will translate to immediate revenue gains and a higher conversion rate.
 While increasing traffic to your site may look good on paper, it doesn’t provide the sustainable, long-term solution that CRO offers.

 For every $92 spent acquiring customers, only $1 is spent converting them.
-Before you start sinking money into traffic generation, it’s important to make sure your site is optimized to get the most value out of the traffic you’ll be paying for.
+Before you start sinking money into traffic generation, it’s essential to make sure your site is optimized to get the most value out of the traffic you’ll be paying for.
 While CRO can often be a larger up-front investment, the value that it provides is long-lasting and outweighs the importance of getting more people to your site.

 The chart below illustrates a common pattern we’ve noticed among ecommerce brands that struggle with distributing their budget between CRO and traffic generation.
-The dotted line represents the ideal path if spending for CRO remains constant, the blue line represents the path that we tend to see ecommerce brands follow.
+The dotted line represents the ideal path if spending for CRO remains constant; the blue line represents the path that we tend to see ecommerce brands follow.

 - This is the point where brands think they can reduce their budget for CRO.
 Reducing CRO spending is typically met with a rapid decline in their conversion rate.

 - This marks the point of re-engagement with CRO.
-The company realizes that driving unqualified traffic to their site has a negative impact on their conversion rate, and decides to renegotiate their budget.
+The company realizes that driving unqualified traffic to their site has a negative impact on their conversion rate and decides to renegotiate their budget.

 5. Concern that the ecommerce manager will look like they’ve failed

 It can be a bit uncomfortable to have every aspect of your site — that you had direct input in designing — torn apart and scrutinized by a team of strategists.
 While we understand it’s never fun having your work critiqued, it’s a necessary step in improving the usability of your site.
-The overarching goal of CRO is to make your customers’ shopping experience as frictionless as possible, not to make the ecommerce manager look like a fool.
+The overarching goal of CRO is to make your customer’s shopping experience as frictionless as possible, not to make the ecommerce manager look like a fool.

 I can often be heard saying: “It’s hard to read the label from inside the jar.”
-This is incredibly true for ecommerce managers who know their site inside and out, and have a strong hand in defining the user experience.
+This is incredibly true for ecommerce managers who know their site inside and out and have a strong hand in defining the user experience.
 Nothing compares to having an outside perspective – fresh eyes – review the clicks and movements of your site’s visitors.

 6. Don’t understand why hiring a specialist makes a difference

-Many ecommerce businesses believe that they can just hire their traffic or marketing agency to “do CRO”, because they’ve been pitched that so many times as an up-sell from their current plan.
+Many ecommerce businesses believe that they can just hire their traffic or marketing agency to “do CRO” because they’ve been pitched that so many times as an up-sell from their current plan.

 You wouldn’t hire a general practitioner if you had to have knee surgery.
 The same concept applies to optimizing your website.
 Sure, a full-service marketing agency might be able to identify a handful of problems with your site, but they won’t have the tools or experience necessary for developing a long-lasting solution.

-By hiring a specialist firm in CRO you get the benefit of their deep experience and pattern matching that turns into expertise.
-And that expertise is where real, sustainable, results will drive your ROI.
+By hiring a specialist firm in CRO, you get the benefit of their deep experience and pattern matching that turns into expertise.
+And that expertise is where real, sustainable results will drive your ROI.

 You simply won’t get the same results from hiring a non-specialist to work on optimizing your website.